harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

 * The namespace.  `trident` is used as the namespace in the examples, but you may prefer to use another.
 * The name of the deployment. `mytrident` is used but you can change this to something else.
-* The management IP address of the Ontap storage system
+* The management IP address of the ONTAP storage system
-* Login credentials (username and password) of the Ontap storage system
+* Login credentials (username and password) of the ONTAP storage system

 The procedure is as follows.